ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 ```

 Records are [reference types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types).
-Here, `key1` and `key2` two different instances of the same class, so `ReferenceEquals` returns `false`, but `==` and `Equals` return `true`,
+Here, `key1` and `key2` are two different instances of the same class, so `ReferenceEquals` returns `false`, but `==` and `Equals` return `true`,
 because all property values are equal.

-And Ignite considers them equal, too: value from cache can be retrieved correctly.
-Ignite uses it's own mechanism to determine equality, which is also value-based.
+And Ignite considers them equal, too: value can be retrieved correctly by key.

-Note how another C# 9 feature, [target-typed new](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#fit-and-finish-features), is used here to create keys and values.
+Note how another C# 9 feature, [target-typed new](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#fit-and-finish-features), is used here to create keys and values in a more concise way.

 # Single-file applications